MotorTruck1221/dotfiles/cli/README.md

 - Print hardware file for easy copy and paste
 - Prompt for a reboot
 - If desktop, make sure the repo is cloned (READ-ONLY if remotely managed - MAY change in the future)
+- Handle self upgrades or other nice stuff